nfroidure/gulp-svgicons2svgfont/README.md

 Allow to append codepoints to icon files in order to always keep the same codepoints.

+#### options.startCodepoint
+Type: `integer`
+Default value: `0xE001`

+Starting codepoint used for the generated glyphs.
+Defaults to the start of the Unicode private use area.

 #### options.*
 The [svgfont2svgicons](https://github.com/nfroidure/svgicons2svgfont#svgicons2svgfontoptions)
  options are also available: